-- Choose an authoring tool that lets you create games and include interactive elements that will liven up the course.
+- Choose an authoring tool that lets you create games and include interactive activities that will liven up the course.

 - Think visually.
-Visuals are the greatest appeals of an eLearning program.
-Make sure you use visuals wisely.
-When appropiate, include graphics, animations, videos, infographics, etc.
+Make sure you use visuals strategically.
+When appropiate, include graphics, animations, videos, infographics, to support the content.

 - Create opportunities for the learners to explore and learn.
 Nothing is more boring than just pressing the Next button.

 - Do not create text-heavy screens that shoo away the learners.
 Instead, figure out methods to shorten the text and present it engagingly.